robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 ---
 title: "Packaging Python Projects in 2023"
 date: 2023-09-04T16:32:41+02:00
-draft: true
 ---

 Clean package management with Pyhon is still a tricky subject even though there are a lot of resources available online.
 This is also because a lot of the resources found online still make recommendations which are becoming slowly obsolete, for example by still using `setup.py`.
-There is also a lack of resources which cover all topics which might be relevant for setting up a new package.
+I think there is also a lack of resources which cover all topics which might be relevant for setting up a new package.
 In this post, I will show how to set up a new package in Python from scratch with all features I consider useful and important for a good Python package.
 I really like the packaging blogpost [Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about